-- CO1 :To infer the quality of water from quality parameter data and propose suitable treatment methodologies to treat water. - CO2 :To identify and apply basic concepts of nanoscience and nanotechnology in nanomaterials for designing the synthesis of engineering and applications. - CO3 :To apply the knowledge of phase rule and composites for material selection requirements. - CO4: To recommend suitable fuels for engineering processes and applications. - CO5 :To recognize different forms of energy resources and apply them for suitable application in energy sectors.
+- CO1 :To infer the quality of water from quality parameter data and propose suitable treatment methodologies to treat water. - CO2: To identify and apply basic concepts of nanoscience and nanotechnology in synthesis of nanomaterials for engineering and technology designing the applications. - CO3 :To apply the knowledge of phase rule and composites for material selection requirements. - CO4: To recommend suitable fuels for engineering processes and applications. - CO5 :To recognize different forms of energy resources and apply them for suitable application in energy sectors.